Resources for Students & Parents

 - Important: Any student who successfully takes a course in the current academic year must take the exam at the end of the course and register for college credit before Nov.
 15, 2014

-- The total tuition charge for each course is $200.
+- The total tuition charge for each course is $225.
 RIT has converted to the semester system and each course is worth three semester credits.
-Note: Effective January 1, 2015 the tuition charge for each course will be increased to $225.

-- The registration form can be printed at http://www.rit.edu/pltw/regform.
+- The registration form for the 2014/2015 school year will be available soon.
 Please send it and a check/money order to the address on the form.
 Credit cards are not accepted at this time.

 - RIT will send the student a transcript at the end of the semester in which he/she registers Students who apply to colleges other than RIT may request, at no cost, that a transcript be sent to those schools by completing a Transcript Request Form.